3 Kinds of Information

 AUDIO-VISUAL FORMATS

 Visual information does have some caveats.
 First, people may see different things when viewing images.
 Critical pieces of the image could be ignored or missed, and people with different backgrounds and experiences may have different perspectives.
-Second, images will sometimes appear very different depending on whether they are viewed in person, in a high quality print publication, on a computer, or on a small device such as a cell phone.
+Second, images will sometimes appear very different depending on whether they are viewed in person, in a high-quality print publication, on a computer, or on a small device such as a cell phone.
 In other words, different devices can change the message.
-Third, statistics presented in visual form, such as charts, graphs, or infographics, can distort or misrepresent what the numbers are actually telling you.
-Sometimes this is deliberate, and sometimes people just don’t understand the data.
+Third, statistics presented in visual form, such as charts, graphs, or infographics, can distort or misrepresent what the numbers are telling you.
+Sometimes this is deliberate, and sometimes people don’t understand the data.
 For example, a vertical scale can be too big or too small, skip numbers, or not start at zero.
-Other times the graph is labeled incorrectly or data is simply left out.
+Other times the graph is incorrectly labeled, or data is left out.

 Graph starting at 0 and rising in increments of 20, showing the accurate relationship between X, Y, and Z